Sarah Paulson Claps Back at Critics of Her Relationship with Holland Taylor, 75

 When it was revealed in 2015 that Sarah Paulson and Holland Taylor were dating, the coupling set ablaze a small media firestorm — but it’s safe to say the two women were pretty much unfazed.

-Paulson, 43, graces the cover of six of Modern Luxury‘s June issues — Angeleno, Boston Common, CS, Orange County Philadelphia Style and Vegas magazines — and PEOPLE has your exclusive first look at the stunning shoot and interview.
+Ocean’s 8 star Paulson, 43, graces the cover of six of Modern Luxury‘s June issues — Angeleno, Boston Common, CS, Orange County Philadelphia Style and Vegas magazines — and PEOPLE has your exclusive first look at the stunning shoot and interview.

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.